Are you wondering how to be a minimalist? Perhaps you’re just getting started with the minimalist lifestyle, but you’re not sure what to do first.

 - Be kind to yourself and others.
 Don’t beat yourself up about the past—just choose to do better next time.

-If you’re still feeling overwhelmed about how to become a minimalist, I wrote this step-by-step checklist to help you get started!
+Do you like checklists?
+If you’re still feeling overwhelmed about how to become a minimalist, I wrote this step-by-step minimalist checklist to help you get started!
 The checklist is broken into three parts:

 - Preparing For Minimalism: The Foundations